parsimonhi/animCJK/README.md

 ## Licences

-See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences.
+See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences concerning this project.